 In this analysis we assessed a cropping system with three crop choices (corn, grain sorghum and wheat), well capacity was limited to 300 gpm (equivalent to 11 inches per year), and different land splits (100%, 50-50%, 75-25%, 33-33-33% and 50-25-25%).
+Maximum yield for corn and wheat were set to 220 bu/ac and 75 bu/ac respectively.
 Input and operating costs were obtained from Cost-Return Budgets for irrigated corn, grain sorghum and wheat in western Kansas (Dhuyvetter et al., 2014a; Dhuyvetter et al., 2014b; Dhuyvetter et al., 2014c).
 Various scenarios were tested under normal (18 inches) and below normal annual rainfall (12 inches).
-This analysis was based on prices of 4.94, 4.44 and 6.8 \$/bu for corn, grain sorghum, and wheat respectively.
+This analysis was based on prices of 4.94, 4.44 and 6.88 \$/bu for corn, grain sorghum, and wheat respectively.
 The pumping cost associated with irrigation was set at \$3.03/acre-inch.
-Top options for different crop choices, land splits, and water allocation are shown in Figs 3 & 4 and Table 2 & 3.
+Top options for different crop choices, land splits, and water allocation are shown in Figs 3 to 5 and Table 2 & 3.
 The best option is one that maximizes net returns over the entire field.
 These results illustrate how a producer could develop allocation strategies, given limited water resources; results are not intended to represent specific allocation recommendations.